Baked Apple Fritters Recipe With a Double Glaze

 • For each glaze, combine powdered sugar with milk and whisk until smooth.
 The first glaze should be thin and the second thick.

 • Remove the fritters from the oven and turn it to broil.
 Place the oven rack about 4 inches from the top.
-Brush the tops of the fritters with the 1st glaze and place under the oven for 1-2 minutes.
+Brush the tops of the fritters with the 1st glaze and place under the broiler for 1-2 minutes.
 It will caramelize on top and turn the tops brown.
 Watch carefully so that they don’t burn.

 • Remove to a wire rack and let cool slightly.
 While still warm, brush with the second thicker glaze.